Madame-Aehm/CAB-Project-3-Spikes/spike6/notes.md

 ## React Router

 [**React Router**](https://reactrouter.com/en/main/start/overview) is React's answer to "pages".
 React is a single page application, which means that it's really only a single `index.html` file which we then use JavaScript to fill dynamically.
 React Router lets you set "routes" that will render specific page components when that route is visited.
+This is known as **client-side routing**.

 React Router is an additional package that we have to install:

 ```
 npm install react-router-dom
 ```

+We are installing `react-router-dom`, which holds all the functions and Components for routing within a web app.
+The full package `react-router` has both `react-router-dom` and `react-router-native`, which is for native apps.

 ## Browser Router